anjanatiha/SRL-English/README.md

 ```
 python onto_predict_sentence.py srl-bert-ontonotes/model.tar.gz "Ideal Basic Industries Inc. said its directors reached an agreement in principle calling for HOFI North America Inc. to combine its North American cement holdings with Ideal in a transaction that will leave Ideal's minority shareholders with 12.8% of the combined company." --output_file onto_predict_output.txt
 ```
-## To run the Ontonotes model on just the NN predicates, you can do the following:
+### To run the Ontonotes model on just the NN predicates, you can do the following:

 To predict a single sentence without file input:
 ```
 python onto_nom_predict_sentence.py srl-bert-ontonotes/model.tar.gz "Ideal Basic Industries Inc. said its directors reached an agreement in principle calling for HOFI North America Inc. to combine its North American cement holdings with Ideal in a transaction that will leave Ideal's minority shareholders with 12.8% of the combined company." --output_file onto_predict_nom_output.txt
 ```
-## Run the model: Ontonotes Sense Disambiguation and SRL
+### Running model: Ontonotes Sense Disambiguation and SRL

 There is also a model that joinly performs sense disambiguation and SRL, defined at `verb_sense_srl`.
 Set up the paths and model files at `bert_sense_srl.jsonnet`.